-JAIIB RBWM Syllabus 2024: The Indian Institute of Banking and Finance or IIBF conducts the JAIIB exam twice a year.
+The Indian Institute of Banking and Finance or IIBF conducts the JAIIB exam twice a year.
 The Junior Associate for the Indian Institute of Banking or JAIIB exam is the first promotional exam for banking professionals.
-Retail Banking and Wealth Management is the fourth of four papers for the exam.
-This article will provide a detailed JAIIB RBWM syllabus.
+Retail Banking and Wealth Management is the fourth paper out of the four papers for the exam.
+The detailed module wise JAIIB RBWM exam pattern and syllabus is given below.

 Subjects | No. of Questions | Total Marks | Duration |